britram/rains-prototype/draft-trammell-rains-protocol.md

 On receipt of a query, a server:

-\[EDITOR'S NOTE: add positive and negative proof, shards and p-shards here.
-MUST check that a P-Shard provides a negative proof for a query before returning it. also, note that a server may refuse to take delegated queries.]

 1. determines whether it has expired by checking the query-expires value.
 If so, it drops the query silently.
-If not, it:
+If not, it
-2. determines whether it has at least one stored assertion answering the query.
+2. determines whether it has at least one stored assertion containing a positive answer to the query.
 If so, it checks to see if the assertion is newer than the current-time value in the query, if present.
-If the assertion is not newer, it prepares to send a notification of type 304 Querier Has Latest Answer to the peer.
-Otherwise, it returns the assertion(s) with the longest validUntil value that is already valid.
-If no stored assertion is available, it:
+If the assertion is not newer, it prepares to send a notification of type 304 ("Querier Has Latest Answer") to the peer.
+Otherwise, it prepares a message containing the stored assertion(s) positively answering the query.
+If no positive assertion is available, it
-3. checks whether the query specifies option 1 and/or 9.
-If so, it:
-   - determines whether the chosen option is in compliance with the server's configuration and policy.
-If so, and:
-     - option 9 is set and option 1 is not, it continues with step 4.
-     - option 1 is set, it checks whether it has a cached section to proof nonexistence.
-If so:
-       - and option 9 is not set, it returns the section with the shortest size or the signature of the longest remaining validity to the peer that issued the query depending on the server's policy. \[EDITOR'S NOTE: Add a query option for this decision?]
-       - and option 9 is set, it might send a 211 notification back to the client, depending on the server's configuration.
-Independent of the previous decision it then continues with step 4.
-     If not, the server overwrites the query's option according to its configuration and policy and processes it as above with the adapted option.
-   If not, it:
-4. checks to see whether the query specifies option 4 (cached answers only).
-If so, and if option 5 (expired assertions acceptable) is also specified, it then checks to see if it has any cached sections that answer the query on which signatures are expired; otherwise, processing stops, and the server returns a 504 No Assertion Available notification, as if the query had instantly expired.
-If the query does not specify option 4, delegation proceeds, and the server:
+3. checks to see whether it has at least one stored proof of nonexistence (shard or p-shard) for the query.
+If so, it prepares a message containing the negative proof to the peer.
+It prefers P-Shards to Shards for reasons of efficiency, but must verify that any P-shard does indeed function as a negative proof before sending it.
-5. determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy, and in compliance with any query options (see {{query-opts}}).
+4. determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy, and in compliance with any query options (see {{query-opts}}).
 If so, it prepares to forward the query to those servers, noting the reply for the received query depends on the replies for the forwarded query.
 If not, it:
-6. determines the responsible authority servers for the zone containing the query name in the query for the context requested, and forwards the query to those authority servers, noting the reply for the received query depends on the reply for the forwarded query.
+5. determines the responsible authority servers for the zone containing the query name in the query for the context requested, and forwards the query to those authority servers, noting the reply for the received query depends on the reply for the forwarded query.

+Query options (see {{query-opts}}) change this handling.
+If query option 4 ("cached answers only") is set, steps 4 and 5 above are skipped, and the server returns a 504 ("No Assertion Available") notification instead.
+If query option 9 ("Maximize Freshness") is set, the server might forward a query even if it has a cached answer.

 If query delegation fails to return an answer within the maximum of the valid-until time in the received query and a configured maximum timeout for a delegated query, the server prepares to send a 504 No assertion available response to the peer from which it received the query.

-When a server creates a new query to forward to another server in response to a query it received, it SHOULD NOT use the same token on the delegated query as on the received query, unless option 6 Enable Tracing is present in the received, in which case it MUST use the same token.
-The Enable Tracing option is designed to allow debugging of query processing across multiple servers, It SHOULD only be enabled by clients designed explicitly for debugging RAINS itself, and MUST NOT be enabled by default by client resolvers.
+When a server creates a new query to forward to another server in response to a query it received, it does not use the same token on the delegated query as on the received query, unless option 6 ("Enable Tracing") is present in the received query, in which case it does use the same token.
+The Enable Tracing option is designed to allow debugging of query processing across multiple servers.

 When a server creates a new query to forward to another server in response to a query it received, and the received query contains a query-expires time, the